surveying-open-data-practices/Data-analysis/README.md

 # About

-This repository contain data and scripts for cleaning and visualisation for the Surveying Open Data Practices 2020 project.
+This repository contains data and scripts for cleaning and visualisation for the Surveying Open Data Practices 2020 project.
 More information is available at the website: https://surveying-open-data-practices.github.io/sopd2020/en/

 # Data